andre-j3sus/ist-meic-notes/1st-semester/csf/README.md

     - **Tor** adopts some ideas of **onion routing**: use PK cryptography to establish a circuit with pairwise symmetric keys;
       - The list of Tor relays is named **consensus**;
       - Tor establishes connections one hop at a time, using TLS;
+      - Each Tor node does not know the IP addresses of the Tor client and the final service, only the IP of the relay before it, and after it;
       - Supports **Hidden services** - running a server without disclosing the IP or DNS name;
+        - When a service goes online, it creates a **descriptor** that is uploaded to the **distributed hash table** in the Tor network;
+        - It then selects some relays to act as **introduction points**;
+        - The Tor client (browser) selects some relays to act as **rendezvous points**;
+        - The client sends a message to the introduction points, and the service sends a message to the rendezvous points, and they establish a connection;
+        - The client and the service establish a circuit to communicate - rendezvous points do not know the IP address of the client or the service;
 - Investigation in anonymity networks:
   - **Probe entry and exit relays**: correlate traffic by volume or timing;
   - **Predecessor attack**: investigator controls two relays in the circuit;